 3:00 p.m.
 Awards/Sponsor Recognition

 THE MAIN EVENT

 The Polar Plunge and After Splash Bash at Versailles State Park has become the official event of winter.
-The eighth annual Versailles Plunge is one in a series of twelve Plunge events held throughout the state during the month of February.
-All proceeds from the Versailles Plunge benefit Special Olympics athletes in our community, giving them the means to train locally and to compete at the state level in a number of Olympic-type of sports.
+The 11th annual Versailles Plunge is one in a series of eighteen Plunge events held throughout the state during the month of February to benefit Special Olympics Indiana.
+All proceeds from the Versailles Plunge benefit Special Olympics athletes in our community, giving them the means to train locally and to compete at the state, national, and international levels in a number of Olympic-type of sports.

 The Polar Plunge is the signature Special Olympics Indiana fundraiser.
 Since its inception, Hoosiers have raised more than $3.4 million making the Polar Plunge the largest fundraising event benefiting Special Olympics in the state.